 Place of Birth: Glasgow

 Maia Lumsden was raised in Bearsden on the outskirts of Glasgow.
 She studied at the University of Stirling, training at the national academy under the mentorship of Judy Murray.
 Lumsden was part of Great Britain’s University Tennis Team who won gold at the Master’U BNP Paribas Tournament in 2018.
+After reaching the quarter-final in the Wimbledon Doubles in 2023, she'll be looking to progress further this summer.

 Tennis at Oriam